vzahorui/vzahorui.github.io/_posts/2019-10-15-gradient-descent.md

 ![](/assets/images/regression/loss_values_and_slope.png){: .align-center}

-We can see that the shape of the loss function resembles a quadratic function, and that if we take $b$ between 7 and 8 then the loss function will be close to its minimum.
+We can see that the shape of the loss function is actually a quadratic function, and that if we take $b$ between 7 and 8 then the loss function will be close to its minimum.
 There is, however, an infinitely large number of possible values for $b$ and calculating loss function for any single random guess would be simply overkill.
 Instead, we can apply gradient descent, and in a few iterations adjust the value of $b$ in such a way that the function of residuals gets pretty close to its minimum.

 ## Multivariate gradient descent